AnnaKarlsson/gymo-test/README.md

 # gymo-test
-Test and record gyro and motion on mobile device
+Record camera, gyroscope and accelerometer on mobile device